Disease/Disorder

 At different disease stages

 Maintenance: Therapy may be inpatient, outpatient, or home-based.
 A home exercise program can assist in maintaining function while away from the treatment center and minimize time in a medical facility.8,10 Equipment and bracing should be utilized as needed to maintain and improve function.
-Physical activity is important, as children with cancer are at an increased risk for sedentary lifestyle, which may exacerbate complications related to the disease and associated treatments.
+Physical activity is important, as children with cancer are at an increased risk for a sedentary lifestyle, which may exacerbate complications related to the disease and associated treatments.

 Remission/survivorship: The mainstay of therapy is a home exercise program.
 Though chemotherapy has subsided in this phase, children may continue to experience diminished exercise tolerance.
 Small physical therapy-based exercise programs for ALL survivors have demonstrated small improvements in ankle range of motion, better motor proficiency, and improved physical activity levels.15 The Children’s Oncology Group Long-Term Follow-Up Guidelines for Survivors of Childhood, Adolescent, and Young Adult Cancers acts as a resource for information on physical activity and diet as well as monitoring for and management of side effects, such as chronic pain and peripheral neuropathy.
 Therapy should be modified to meet the individual child’s needs.